-- Comply with all general requirements of Widener University relating to the governance of graduate programs. - Complete all the degree requirements within a total of three calendar years from the date of matriculation, unless otherwise given permission by the Academic Standards Review Committee to extend the time. - Complete at least 120 credits of approved graduate course work (including transfer credit and advanced standing credit). - Successfully complete all clinical practice courses. - Have a cumulative GPA of B (3.0) or better. - Pass all laboratory exercises and examinations. - Pass the comprehensive examination.
+- Comply with all general requirements of Widener University relating to the governance of graduate programs. - Complete all the degree requirements within a total of three calendar years from the date of matriculation, unless otherwise given permission by the Academic Standards Review Committee to extend the time. - Complete at least 120 credits of approved graduate course work (including transfer credit and advanced standing credit). - Successfully complete all clinical practice courses. - Have a cumulative GPA of B (3.0) or better. - Pass all laboratory exercises and examinations. - Pass the comprehensive examination upon completion of course work.